 MBCT was developed by Zindel Segal, Mark Williams and John Teasdale

 MBCT was developed by Mark Williams, John Teasdale, and Zindel Segal in 2001, with a 2nd edition published in 2012.
-There is a workbook available that guides users through an 8-week program: The Mindful Way Workbook: An 8-week Program to Free Yourself from Depression and Emotional Distress.
+This was a clinical program initially, offered in a group context.
+Subsequently, they created a workbook that guides users through the 8-week program for those who aren't able to attend a group.